tobimori/kirby-icon-field/README.md

     type: icon
     folder: assets/icons # path to your icon folder, relative to the `index` kirby root
     max: 1 # max number of icons to select - 1 will look like a 'select field', none or more like a 'multiselect' field
+    sprite: svg-sprite.svg # optional, path to your svg sprite relative to folder option, if you want to use a sprite instead of individual files
     # [more settings...] - same as multi-select field, e.g. disabling search, limiting icons, etc.
 ```

+> **NOTE**
+>
+> If you're using a sprite, make sure the file is available for the user to access at the set path.
+The plugin does not copy or move the file, it only references it.
+The `#id` reference will be stored without a `.svg` extension unlike the individual files mode.

 #### Use the field value in your panel